CenterForTheBuiltEnvironment/comfort_tool/README.md

 On Linux and MAC ` $ python3 -m venv venv `

-On Windows ` $ py -3 -m venv venv `
+On Windows ` py -3 -m venv venv `

 **Activate the virtualenv:**

 On Linux and MAC ` $ . venv/bin/activate `

-On Windows ` $ venv\Scripts\activate `
+On Windows ` venv\Scripts\activate `

-**Your shell prompt will change to show the name of the activated environment.**
+Your shell prompt will change to show the name of the activated environment.

-The dependencies of the comfort tool are all contained in `requirements.txt`.
+The dependencies of the comfort tool are all contained in *requirements.txt*.
-Installing them all in one command using:
+Install them all using:
 `$ pip install -r requirements.txt`

 Now you should be ready to run the tool locally.
-`$ python comfort.py`
+`python comfort.py`

 Visit http://localhost:5000 in your browser to check it out.
 Note that whenever you want to run the tool, you have to activate the virtualenv first.